Conversion rate optimization: The ultimate guide

 Prioritize the user journey

 If you're doing CRO for organic search, keep the user journey and its stages in mind.
 You need to find users with the right intent and guide them through their journey from the top to the bottom of the funnel using highly relevant CTAs.
-Make sure you understand the user and provide the best next step to support their journey and create an effective SEO conversion funnel.
+Make sure you understand the user and provide the best next step to support their journey and create an effective conversion funnel.

 » Discover call to action examples that get real results.